Our team

 Partner

-Nathan has more than a decade of experience advising public and private organizations across industries on strategic and financial communications matters, helping to distil highly complex information into simple, powerful narratives to drive value or mitigate crises.
+Nathan has nearly 15 years of experience advising public and private organizations across industries on strategic and financial communications matters, helping to distil highly complex information into simple, powerful narratives to drive value or mitigate crises.

-Nathan has more than a decade of experience advising public and private organizations across industries on strategic and financial communications matters, helping to distil highly complex information into simple, powerful narratives to drive value or mitigate crises.
-In addition to supporting clients in their ongoing strategic communications and investor relations efforts, he has significant experience in M&A, shareholder activism, and crisis communications.
+Nathan has nearly 15 years of experience advising public and private organizations across industries on strategic and financial communications matters, helping to distil highly complex information into simple, powerful narratives to drive value or mitigate crises.
+In addition to supporting clients with ongoing strategic communications and investor relations efforts, he has significant experience in M&A, shareholder activism, and crisis communications.

-Prior to being named Partner, he spent two years as Chief of Staff to the Co-CEO in New York, working with him on some of the firm’s highest profile mandates, as well supporting the combination of Kekst and CNC in 2018.
+Prior to being named Partner, he served for two years as Chief of Staff to the Co-CEO in New York, working with him on some of the firm’s highest profile mandates, as well supporting the combination of Kekst and CNC in 2018.

 Experience